neskoc/globalgoals/README.md

 ## Project boundaries

 1. Language of the documents (for analysis): Swedish
-2. Document set: Application submission abstracts
+2. Document set: Application submission abstracts collected from [SweCRIS](https://www.swecris.se/)
 3. In the first phase collected data from web about global goals will be used as base for learning, classifying and prediction
 4. Tagged data provided by [Formas](https://formas.se/) and [Vinnova](https://vinnova.se) will be used to evaluate model
 5. The second phase